microsoft/vsts-nuget-bootstrapper/readme.md

 	```

 ### From an existing project in Visual Studio
 *Note: NuGet in Visual Studio 2015 currently requires a project to exist to install solution-level NuGet packages.
-If you'd like to use this method but don't yet have a project, create a project and then follow these steps*
+If you'd like to use this method but don't yet have a project, create a project and then follow these steps.*

 1. Open the project in Visual Studio 2015.
 2. Right click on the solution, and select "Manage NuGet Packages for Solution"